lrr0001/experiment-replicate/README.md

 Experiment code should be kept in a separate repository.
 The gitignore file for that repository should probably contain all files listed below, since one would expect them to be different for different computers.
 PATHS.txt and DESTINATION.txt will be changed by the code when switching between Debug mode and Replicable mode.
 If those two files are not included in gitignore, the code will not run, due to detection of unstaged changes.

-The experiment repository should contain:
+The experiment repository should have a directory named r-eStatesAndPaths containing the following files:
     PATHS.txt with contents:
 Debug directory:
 <path to debugging folder>